The ESG Diversity Standard Index

 Proportional Representation

-This pillar investigates demographic and cultural representation across whole organisations, looking for evidence of equal / proportional representation, ie: the absence of silos.
+Investigates demographic and cultural representation across whole organisations, looking for evidence of equal / proportional representation, such as the absence of silos that have markedly different D&I profiles

 5%

-Looks at both participation in Diversity Atlas, as well as engagement within the platform.
+Looks at both overall participation in Diversity Atlas, as well as engagement within the platform (proportion of questions answered)

 Cohort